The Optional Car Insurance Extras Worth Having

-Breakdown cover protects you against the costs that arise as a result of your car breaking down and is one of the most common types of car insurance extras that policyholders opt for.
+Breakdown cover is a type of optional car insurance policy that protects you against the costs that arise as a result of your car breaking down.

 There are different levels of breakdown insurance, with the most basic covering the cost of roadside callouts and repairs, as well as the cost of being towed to the nearest garage.

-The more comprehensive breakdown insurance policies – which are understandably more expensive – typically also cover the cost of accommodation and travel expenses if you are ever unfortunate enough to breakdown far from home.
+The more comprehensive breakdown insurance policies – which are understandably more expensive due to the added cover – typically also cover the cost of accommodation and travel expenses if you are ever unfortunate enough to break down far from home.

 If you commute often or drive an older vehicle with a higher risk of breaking down, breakdown cover could be a car insurance extra worth having.